-James H. Canton, Chief Executive Officer, has a long relationship with The Hole in the Wall Gang Camp since it began in 1988.
-During that time he has been a counselor, unit leader, Assistant Director and for eight years, Camp Director.
-He was appointed as Chief Executive Officer in the Spring of 2002.
-As Camp Director, Mr. Canton led the development of various programs to extend the healing touch of Camp throughout the year.
+James H. Canton, Chief Executive Officer, has had a relationship with The Hole in the Wall Gang Camp since it began in 1988.
+During that time he has been a counselor, unit leader, assistant director and for eight years, camp director.
+He was appointed as chief executive officer in the Spring of 2002.
+As camp director, Mr. Canton led the development of various programs to extend the healing touch of Camp throughout the year.
 Fall and spring weekend programs were created to serve the previous summers' campers, as well as family retreats for children who might not have the chance to experience a summer session.
 Under his leadership as CEO, the Camp's Hospital Outreach Program was commissioned to bring Camp to hospitalized children.
 What began as a summer camp in 1988 serving 288 children has grown, under Mr. Canton’s leadership, to a year-round center serving more than 20,000 children and family members annually.
 He continues to volunteer during two sessions at The Hole in the Wall Gang Camp in Ashford, Connecticut, participating actively with campers in the Camp program.
-Mr. Canton has played a part in the development of many Hole in the Wall Camps.
+Mr. Canton has played a part in the development of many Hole in the Wall Camps, now SeriousFun Children's Network Camps.
 He guided camp development at Camp Boggy Creek in Florida, The Painted Turtle in California, and Roundup River Ranch in Colorado.
 He has also assisted the launch of sister camps around the world, including those in France, Italy, Hungary, and our first camp programs in Africa.
 He has helped to advance the SeriousFun Children's Network accrediting criteria throughout the world and participates as a site visitor in the accreditation process.
 Mr. Canton graduated from Stanford University with a B.A. in Humanities and received a masters degree in theology from Yale Divinity School.

 Kevin M. Magee, Chief Financial Officer, has successfully stewarded the finances of Camp since 1991.
 He is also a dedicated and regular volunteer counselor in Camp’s signature summer program.
 An avid fisherman, Mr. Magee enjoys sharing the pleasure and excitement of boating and fishing with campers – many of whom catch their first fish off the dock at Pearson Pond.
 A graduate of the University of Connecticut, Mr. Magee holds a B.S. in accounting and is a member of the AICPA and the CSCPA.

 Sharon Space, MD is the Medical Director for The Hole in the Wall Gang Camp, a position she has held since 2005.
 She is a graduate of the University of Rochester School of Medicine (1991) and completed a residency in pediatrics at Strong Memorial Hospital in Rochester, New York (1991-1995).
 From 1996 to 2000 she completed a fellowship in pediatric hematology/oncology at the University of Colorado Health Sciences Center and was the director of pediatric hematology at Boston Medical Center from 2000 to 2003.
 She originally came to The Hole in the Wall Gang Camp in 1989 as a summer counselor shortly after the Camp opened.
 She was a volunteer counselor from 1990 to 1992, and medical volunteer from 1995 to 2002.
-Prior to joining the Hole in the Wall Gang Camp as full-time Medical Director, she served as the Camp Doctor in 2003 and as Medical Director at Victory Junction, another camp in the SeriousFun Children's Network, in 2004.
+Prior to joining the Hole in the Wall Gang Camp as full-time medical director, she served as the Camp doctor in 2003 and as medical eirector at Victory Junction, another camp in the SeriousFun Children's Network, in 2004.